fouliex/SelfDrivingCarFindingLaneLine/README.md

 <img src="examples/laneLines_thirdPass.jpg" width="480" alt="Combined Image" />

-Overview
+# Overview
----

 When we drive, we use our eyes to decide where to go.
 The lines on the road that show us where the lanes are, act as our constant reference for where to steer the vehicle.
 Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

-In this project, lane lines can be detected in images or videos using Python and OpenCV.
-OpenCV means "Open-Source Computer Vision," which is a package that has many useful tools for analyzing images.
+In this project, lane lines can be detected in images or videos using `Python` and `OpenCV`.  `OpenCV` means "Open-Source Computer Vision," which is a package that has many useful tools for analyzing images.

  # The Lane Finding Pipeline
+The Pipeline consist of 5 steps.The first step is to convert the image to grayscale and to second step is to apply Gaussian smoothing to clean up any noise.

  ![original image](./misc/original.jpg)

- The Pipeline consist of 5 steps.The first step is to convert the image to grayscale and to apply Gaussian smoothing to clean up any noise.
 ###### Convert to Grayscale
 ```python
 import cv2  #bringing in OpenCV libraries